confluentinc/learn-practical-event-modeling/README.md

-# Practical Event Modeling course hands-on
+# Practical Event Modeling course exercises

 These exercises are designed to follow along with the course modules to provide hands-on experience with the course material.
 Exercise 1